 In 2016, the United Nations Association in Canada (UNA-Canada) and British Council Canada launched Active Citizens Social Enterprise (ACSE) in communities across the country.
 The programme trained over 300 young leaders in how to use the ACSE framework to address the UN’s Sustainable Development Goals (SDGs) in their communities.

-This year’s programme took place in Vancouver, Calgary, Toronto, Ottawa, Montreal and Halifax.
+This year’s workshops took place in Vancouver, Calgary, Toronto, Ottawa, Montreal and Halifax.
 Together with young people from across their region, participants attended a three-day, intensive training session during which they explored the topics of identity, intercultural dialogue and community-conscious social entrepreneurship.